Philosophy - Bachelor of Arts

 Buddhist Philosophy

-This course carries out a sustained investigation of Buddhist philosophy.
-This investigation considers the historical development of Buddhist philosophical thought, beginning with its origin, development, and expansion in India, through its movement into China and then into Japan.
-The course considers, with the aim of coming to a philosophical understanding, issues such as Buddhist conceptions of suffering, enlightenment, reality, rationality, self, mind, consciousness, meditation and the ethics of compassion.
-Comparisons with key philosophers and developments in the history of Western philosophy are also discussed.
-Particular attention is given to philosophies in the Mahayana Buddhist tradition.
+This course carries out a sustained philosophical investigation of Buddhist philosophy.
+This investigation considers the historical development of Buddhist philosophical thought, focusing on its origin, development, and expansion in India.
+The course considers, with the aim of coming to a philosophical understanding, issues such as Buddhist conceptions of suffering, desire, enlightenment, reality, self, mind, meditation and the ethics of compassion.

 PHIL 202